Editor's Note: This post was originally published September 2014 and has recently been updated and revised for accuracy and comprehensiveness.

 Whether you recently received a health-related degree, official certification, or you don't see a future at your current job; taking the proactive next step is essential to planning your career in fitness.
 One of the most desirable things about a career in fitness is the endless amount of opportunities.

 In this post, we will share five fitness jobs you can obtain with your certification:

 Becoming a certified personal trainer can be one of the most inspirational and rewarding careers you can take with your certificate.
 As a personal trainer, you can guide your client through a fitness plan that is tailored to their goals and current physical health.
 With a career in personal training, trainers can pursue a few different opportunities.
 1) group exercise programming, 2) one-on-one training or 3) virtual training.

 A day-in-the-life typically revolves around improving client physical fitness through cardiovascular activity, weight training, balance activities and guidance for every day practice.
-According to CNN Money, a career in personal training is currently classified as one of the Best Jobs in America and can be easily obtained through a personal training certificate offered online or on location at an official exam center.
+According to U.S. Bureau of Labor Statistics, the personal trainer field is growing faster than average and can be easily obtained through a personal training certificate offered online or on location at an official exam center.